Tenth Acre Farm

 Planting in the fall?
 Get my fall planting guide.

 After the first year, the sky’s the limit!
-For example, if your pavement really heats up, then your raised bed might be the perfect spot for sun-loving tomatoes, peppers, and zucchini.
+For example, if your pavement really heats up, then your raised bed might be the perfect spot for sun-loving tomatoes, peppers, and cucumbers.

 Maintaining Raised Beds on Pavement